plone/plone.namedfile/plone/namedfile/usage.rst

 -----------------------

-Nowadays modern browsers are able to render different images depending on their width if urls and widths are correctly provided in an attribute called `srcset` and the rendered space is provided in the attribute `sizes`.
+Nowadays modern browsers are able to render different images depending on their width if URLs and widths are correctly provided in an attribute called ``srcset``, and the rendered space is provided in the attribute ``sizes``.

 So one can do the following: